About the Grounds

 Many of the trees on the Capitol Grounds have historic or memorial associations.
 A number commemorate members of Congress and other notable citizens, national organizations and special events.
 In addition, more than 30 states have made symbolic gifts of their state trees to the Capitol Grounds.
 Many of the trees on the grounds bear plaques that identify their species and their historic significance.
 The eastern part of the grounds contains the greatest number of historic and commemorative trees.

-The northern part of the grounds offers a shaded walk among trees, flowers, and shrubbery.
-A small, hexagonal brick structure named the Summerhouse may be found in the north-west corner of the grounds.
-This structure contains shaded benches, a central ornamental fountain, and three public drinking fountains.
+The northern part of the grounds offers a shaded walk among trees, flowers and shrubbery.
+A small, hexagonal brick structure, named the Summerhouse, is found in the north-west corner of the grounds.
+This structure contains shaded benches, a central ornamental fountain and three public drinking fountains.
 In a small grotto on the eastern side of the Summerhouse, a stream of water flows and splashes over rocks to create a pleasing sound and cool the summer breezes.